 What is the safest type of liposuction?

 Centre for Surgery uses only the safest liposuction procedures with a proven track record of clinical effectiveness.
-Our surgeons have used all the main liposuction methods, including Vaser liposuction, laser liposuction and power-assisted liposuction.
+Our surgeons have used all the main liposuction methods, including Vaser, laser, and power-assisted liposuction.
 We believe power-assisted liposuction is the most effective technique for fat removal surgery as the risk of complications and liposuction side effects are much reduced.
 Bruising and swelling are much less, and the overall recovery after liposuction is faster.
 There is also a reduced risk of skin rippling, and there is no risk of skin burns, unlike Vaser Lipo or Smart Lipo techniques.
 We also offer BodyTite and FaceTite for skin tightening of the body or face.
 Both methods can be effectively combined with power-assisted liposuction in the same procedure if patients have mild to moderate skin laxity.
-Liposuction alone it’s not a treatment for loose skin, and BodyTite can tighten skin without the need for more invasive surgery such as a tummy tuck.
+Liposuction alone is not a treatment for loose skin, and BodyTite can tighten skin without the need for more invasive surgery such as a tummy tuck.

-If you would like to learn more about liposuction side effects and how these are effectively controlled during and after your procedure, speak to us today on 0207 993 4849 or complete the contact form below to book a face-to-face consultation with one of our expert liposuction surgeons based at our Baker Street clinic in Marylebone, central London.
-Centre for Surgery is home to some of the top liposuction surgeons in the UK and our state-of-the-art day surgery facility is purpose-built for the full range of cosmetic surgery.
+If you would like to learn more about liposuction side effects and how these are effectively controlled during and after your procedure, speak to us today at 0207 993 4849 or complete the contact form below to book a face-to-face consultation with one of our expert liposuction surgeons based at our Baker Street clinic in Marylebone, central London.
+Centre for Surgery is home to some of the top liposuction surgeons in the UK, and our state-of-the-art day surgery facility is purpose-built for the full range of cosmetic surgery.